-The three tribal reservations located with the Eastern Region were identified to have 412 improved parcels with an estimated loss of over \$22 Million.
-The Crow Tribe in particular has \$11,984,383 in estimated losses and the Fort Peck Assiniboine and Sioux tribes have \$10,106,363 in estimated losses due to flooding.
-While the Northern Cheyenne Indian Reservation is vastly smaller with \$499 in estimated losses.
+The three tribal reservations located in the Eastern Region were identified to have 412 improved parcels with an estimated loss of over \$22 Million.
+The Crow Tribe in particular has \$11,984,383 in estimated potential losses and the Fort Peck Assiniboine and Sioux tribes have \$10,106,363 in potential estimated losses due to flooding.
+While the Northern Cheyenne Indian Reservation is vastly smaller with \$499 in estimated potential losses.
 There is a total of 1,023 people on reservation land located within the 1% annual chance of flooding Special Flood Hazard Area (SFHA).
-At the time of the flooding risk analysis for the Eastern Region, there is no 0.2% risk for the Tribal Nations as it is currently no mapped.
-Totals are listed in Table 4-28 below.
+The 0.2% risk for the Tribal Nations has not been mapped, preventing quantification of potential loss from 0.2% annual chance floods on tribal lands.
+Totals are listed in Table 4-32 below.

-Table 4-28 Eastern Region Parcels at Risk to 1% Annual Chance by Tribe
+Table 4-32 Eastern Region Parcels at Risk to 1% Annual Chance by Tribe